grafana/loki/docs/sources/logql/functions.md

 ## regexReplaceAll and regexReplaceAllLiteral

 `regexReplaceAll` returns a copy of the input string, replacing matches of the Regexp with the replacement string replacement.
 Inside string replacement, $ signs are interpreted as in Expand, so for instance $1 represents the text of the first sub-match.
-See the golang [docs](https://golang.org/pkg/regexp/#Regexp.ReplaceAll) for detailed examples.
+See the golang [Regexp.replaceAll documentation](https://golang.org/pkg/regexp/#Regexp.ReplaceAll) for detailed examples.

 ```template
 `{{ regexReplaceAllLiteral "(a*)bc" .some_label "${1}a" }}`